-Shafafiya portal contains the key standards that govern how healthcare information is exchanged and used in accordance with the Regulator Policy Manual chapter VI Data Management, and hosts the information exchange.
+Shafafiya portal contains the key standards that govern how healthcare information is exchanged and used in accordance with the Regulator Policy Manual chapter VIII Data Management, and hosts the information exchange.
 Documents published here describe the standard language used to exchange data (codes, licenses, etc.) as well as technical specifications of related data exchange systems.

 Accurate use of common language is very important for clarity and efficiency of communications.
 The standards for data exchange within the Abu Dhabi healthcare system are defined in the data dictionary page of the portal.
 Any electronic transactions between Healthcare Entities need to be structured and exchanged accordingly.

 HAAD continuously develops data exchange standards for Abu Dhabi Health Sector to ensure that the common language is easy to understand yet accurate.
 All changes to the data exchange standards are announced at www.haad.ae/shafafiya/notices.
 All Abu Dhabi Healthcare Entities are required to monitor this page to ensure their systems are up-to-date with the standards.

 Healthcare systems help individual Persons obtain better health.
 A person can be a Patient who has an Encounter with a Provider.
 The Provider then claims some or all of the charges from the Payer.
 The payer in turn collects insurance premiums (Financing) from its members, who are individual persons.
 The relationship between these key concepts is shown below.

 When a patient has an encounter with a provider, the provider needs to know what was done with the patient – an Activity such as a laboratory test – to be able to charge for it.
 Activities may or may not lead to an Observation, such as the result of a laboratory test.
 The Activity and Observation concepts are both depicted in the Figure below, together with a summary of all the data elements within each concept.